-I’m a designer and I’m going to tell you that website design is important, for trust, for a cohesive brand and for conversions… but if your content, messaging and website structure isn’t doing its job, great design won’t get you very far.
-This is why it’s essential that you start your project with website planning and strategy before any design work begins.
+I’m a designer and I’m going to tell you that website design is important, for trust, for a cohesive brand and for conversions… but if your content, messaging and website structure isn’t doing their job, great design won’t get you very far.
+This is why it’s essential that you start your project with website planning and strategy before any website design work begins.

 Over here we work with a content-first process.
 This means that: